-My child has a long-term illness, special educational needs or a disability that is impacting their attendance.
+My child has a long term illness, special educational needs or a disability that is impacting their attendance.
 What help is available?

 If your child is regularly absent from school because of illness (regardless of whether it is mental or physical) or special educational needs or a disability, they have the same right to a suitable full-time education as any other child.
 You should work with your child's school to discuss the reasons and make sure the right support is in place.
+All schools are expected to provide support in these cases.